 Supporters of school choice maintain that the 219 out-of-town students, mostly from Pittsfield, enable the 753-student district to maintain multiple academic tracks in high school -- advanced placement, honors, college prep and full-service special education -- as well as a robust array of junior varsity and varsity sports teams as well as extracurricular programs such as the expanded theater department.

 Critics argue that under a state Legislature formula unchanged in 20 years, school systems receive only $5,000 per choice student in tuition from their hometown school district.
-That's about one-third of the per-pupil cost of education in Lenox.
-The critics claim that Lenox taxpayers are, in effect, subsidizing the education of non-local students.

 If any change in school choice policy is recommended and implemented by the School Committee, the 219 non-local students currently in the district would be able to continue through their senior year at Lenox Memorial Middle and High School.